Other Commercial Building Services

 Whose Responsibility is Asbestos in the UK?

 In the UK, the responsibility for managing asbestos falls under the Control of Asbestos Regulations 2012.
-The duty to manage asbestos is primarily the responsibility of the person who owns, occupies, manages, or has control over a non-domestic premises.
+The duty to manage asbestos is primarily the responsibility of the person who owns, occupies, manages, or control non-domestic premises.

 Employers also have a duty to protect their employees from exposure to asbestos in the workplace under the Health and Safety at Work Act 1974.

 In summary, the responsibility for managing asbestos in the UK falls primarily on those who own, occupy, manage or have control over non-domestic premises or common areas of domestic premises that may contain asbestos.
-It is also the responsibility of employers who have a duty to protect their employees from exposure to asbestos in the workplace.
+Furthermore, it’s the responsibility of employers who have a duty to protect their employees from exposure to asbestos in the workplace.

 Asbestos Survey FAQs